Reading guide

 Authorization to occupy the public domain

-Itinerant merchants must obtain authorization to occupy the public domain in order to carry out their activities on the public highway.
-This authorization takes the form of a decree, which commits the entrepreneur to paying a fee.
+Itinerant merchants must obtain a valid authorization to occupy the public domain in order to operate on the public highway.
+This authorization takes the form of a decree, for which the contractor pays a fee.

 Different types of authorization for different situations

-To obtain a site at a market, fair or funfair, you need to contact the local town hall or the event organizer and pay a site fee, while to set up a ground-mounted kiosk or enclosed terrace on the communal public domain, you need a permission de voirie, which you can apply for at the town hall.
-If you wish to occupy a site without a footprint, for example with a food truck, a stall or an open terrace, you need to apply for a parking permit from the town hall or the prefecture.
+To obtain a site at a market, fair or funfair, you need to contact the local town hall or the event organizer, and pay the following fees while a permission de voirie is required to set up a ground-mounted kiosk or enclosed terrace on the communal public domain.
+If you wish to occupy a site without a fixed footprint, for example with a food truck, a stall or an open terrace, you will need to obtain permission from the Town Hall. request for a parking permit must be issued by the town hall or the prefecture.

 Supporting documents